Edit

 The Retail template is scheduled to be released in finance and operations, App update 3.

 After the basic setup is completed, many entities can be loaded in parallel across all the modules.
-These entities don't have to be loaded in silos by module.
+These entities don't need to be loaded in silos by module.
 Instead, we set up bands of dependencies between the data for different entities.
-We added the entities that have no dependencies to band 30.
-We then added band 40 for entities that have a dependency on the entities in band 30.
+We added entities that have no dependencies to band 30.
+We then added band 40 for entities that have a dependency on entities in band 30.
 We continued the process for bands 50 through 90.

-After we organized the basic entities so that they can be processed in parallel, we organized the remaining entities by module, in the order that the modules should be processed in.
-However, many entities have many dependencies, some of which are complex.
+After we organized basic entities so that they can be processed in parallel, we organized the remaining entities by module, in the order that modules should be processed in.
+However, many entities have multiple dependencies, some of which are complex.
 For example, the Vendor posting profiles entity might require Vendors or Items entities.
 Although the Vendor posting profiles entity is in the Accounts payable module, it must be processed after the Product management module.
 In that case, if Vendors entities are 1.130.10 and Items entities are 1.300.10, the Vendor posting profiles entity must be moved so that it's after that sequence (for example, 1.310.20).

 Templates that have the same entity